Could you get your motor matched in your power drive system?

 As there is no such thing as “one drive fits all applications”, your vendor should offer a multitude of drives tailor-made to different applications and specific requirements.
 The vendor should be able to provide you with references of successful power drive systems similar to your application.
 Give preference to r

-Further down the road, we can facilitate informed decision-making by offering you our independent advice and support for any of following tasks:
+Further down the road, we can facilitate informed decision-making by offering you our independent advice and support for any of the following tasks:

-- Setup of the project plan presentation.
+- Set up the project plan presentation.

-- Assist you to select the vendor.
+- Assist you in selecting the vendor.

 - Support in order clarification.